ninad00/reccomendor/README.md

 User Login and password encryption: Uses hashing techniques to further safeguard passwords

 Database Integration: Uses a dataset of movies, ratings, and user preferences.

+Dataset:
+ Dataset consists of Movies with information like cast,crew,genres.
+ It also has ratings of users for movies of the database

+ Technologies used:
+ Programming Language: Python
+ Libraries: Pandas, NumPy, Scikit-learn, nltk,Streamlit,bcrypt

 user example is id:2 and password:hi
                 id:1 and password:n